Susan Glaspell: Recent productions

 In 1996, the Orange Tree Theatre in Richmond, London, began a long association with the plays of Susan Glaspell.
 Auriol Smith directed The Verge in 1996, one of the first of many plays by the American playwright to be performed at the theatre.
 The Mint Theater in New York City produced Alison's House in 1999 under the direction of Linda Ames Key.

 The Metropolitan Playhouse, a New York resident theater dedicated to exploring and re-vitalizing American literature and culture, staged Inheritors in 2005; the production was directed by Yvonne Opffer Conybeare.

 In his 2008 programmed note for Inheritors, Orange Tree director Sam Walters wrote:In 1996...
 I felt we had rediscovered a really important writer.
 Now, whenever I talk to American students, which I do quite often, I try my 'Glaspell test'.
 I simply ask them if they have heard of her, and almost always none of them have.
 Then I mention Trifles, and some realize they have heard of that much-anthologized short play.
 So even in her own country she is shamefully neglected.
 And when I type Glaspell on my computer it always wants to change it to Gaskell.

 The Ontological Hysteric Incubator Arts project put on two plays by Glaspell, The Verge in 2009, directed by Alice Reagan; and Trifles in 2010, directed by Brooke O'Harra and Brendan Connelly.
 As of 2013 the theater has produced three of Glaspell's one-act plays and five of her full-length plays, including the first ever production of Glaspell's unpublished final play, Springs Eternal.

 In September 2015, celebrating the centenary of Provincetown Players, American Bard Theater Company presented a 12-hour celebration, featuring performances of 10 of Glaspell's plays in a single day.

-The San Diego State University School of Theatre, Television, and Film staged two one-act plays by Susan Glaspell in September and October 2018, Trifles (1916) and Women Horror (1918) in a production directed by faculty member Randy Reinholz.
+The San Diego State University School of Theatre, Television, and Film staged two one-act plays by Susan Glaspell in September and October 2018, Trifles (1916) and Woman's Honor (1918) in a production directed by faculty member Randy Reinholz.